Microtia means "small ear".

 3: External Ear Reconstruction

 The most important advice I can give you about this is to ensure that the surgeon performing ear reconstruction for you or your child is experienced, has a good track record of ear reconstructions, can show you results of surgery they have personally performed and that they work as part of a multidiscplinary Microtia/ Atresia team.
+There are some commercial clinics, particularly in the USA which heavily advertise their services, but their results in general are no better that what can be achieved within the Starship Microtia Atresia service.

 External ear reconstruction requires two but sometimes more surgical stages.
 Several months at least are required between stages.
 The essentials are that rib cartilage is used to create a framework for the new ear.
 The framework is inserted under the skin in its new site on the side of the head.

 The ribs are not big enough to do this until approximately age 10- depending on the build of the child.
-The rib framework once inserted under the skin is later "elevated" at the second procedure so that it projects out more normally.Surgically created ears can look quite natural and seem to be well liked by the children who have them- although it is not possible to create an ear which is "perfect."
+The rib framework once inserted under the skin is later "elevated" at the second procedure so that it projects out more normally.Surgically created ears can look quite natural and seem to be well liked by the children who have them- although it is not possible to create an ear which is absolutely"perfect."

 Medpor is a plastic polymer material which looks like a firm type of sculpted foam.
 This may be used for external ear reconstruction for some children.
 Like the rib cartilage option, medpor is inserted under the body's natural tissues.
-Surgery with medpor is a littel quicker than using rib, and there is no chest wall or rib pain, however, Medpor may not be quite as tolerant to trauma as rib cartilage, so at present, we recommend this mainly for children with both ears affected (to minimise the numder of operations they might need).
+Surgery with medpor is a little quicker than using rib, and there is no chest wall or rib pain, however, Medpor may not be quite as tolerant to trauma as rib cartilage, so at present, we recommend this mainly for children with both ears affected (to minimise the numder of operations they might need).
 It is possible to perform ear canal reconstruction prior to a medpor external ear reconstruction, but it is not possible to perform ear canal reconstruction after a medpor external ear has been placed.
 Sometimes it is possible to perform a medpor ear reconstruction in much younger children, although it is not certain that this will suit most children or adults in the New Zealand situation.

 Although having a child born with microtia/atresia is a traumatic experience, it is important to also see things in a positive light.
 Unfortunately, there are many children born with life-threatening illnesses and anatomic abnormalities.
 Microtia/atresia in itself is a relatively benign condition and should be treated as so.
 This is a difficult concept to accept when one has a child with microtia/atresia.
 It takes time!
-As long as there are not other severe associated abnormalities, these children live a relatively normal life and are able to fulfil their potential.
+As long as there are not other severe associated abnormalities, children with Microtia Atresia live a relatively normal life and are able to fulfil their potential.

 I see most of the children born with this condition at a combined "Microtia/ Atresia" clinic at Starship Children's Hospital, which is held currently 5 times per year, in association with Mr Glenn Bartlett, Specialist Plastic Surgeon (and experienced microtia surgeon).
 His website is www.earsurgery.co.nz.